Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Logically, it would make sense to assume that, since they are small and isolated, unit tests should be really easy and quick to write.
 Unfortunately, this is just another fallacy that seems to be rather popular, especially among managers.

 Even though the previously mentioned modular architecture lures us into thinking that individual components can be considered separately from each other, unit tests don't actually benefit from that.
-In fact, the complexity of a unit test only grows proportionally to the number of external interactions the unit has, due to all the work that you must do to achieve isolation while still exercising required behavior.
+In fact, the complexity of a unit test only grows proportionally to the number of external interactions that unit has, due to all the work that you must do to achieve isolation while still exercising required behavior.

 The example illustrated previously in this article is very simple, but in a real project it's not unusual to see the arrange phase spanning many long lines, just to set preconditions for a single test.
-In some cases, the mocked behavior can be so complex, it's almost impossible to unravel it back to figure out what it was supposed to do.
+In some cases, the mocked behavior can be so complex, that it becomes almost impossible to figure out what it does without thorough analysis.

-Besides that, unit tests are by design very tightly coupled to the code they're testing, which means that any effort to make a change is effectively doubled as the test suite needs to be updated as well.
+Besides that, unit tests are, by design, tightly coupled to the code they're testing, which means that any effort to implement a change is effectively doubled as the test suite needs to be updated in tandem with the main codebase.
 What makes this worse is that very few developers seem to find doing that an enticing task, often just pawning it off to more junior members on the team.

 4. Unit tests **rely on implementation details**

 The unfortunate implication of mock-based unit testing is that any test written with this approach is inherently implementation-aware.
-By mocking a specific dependency, your test becomes reliant on how the code under test consumes that dependency, which is not regulated by the public interface.
+By mocking a specific dependency, your test becomes reliant on how the code under test consumes that dependency, which is not governed by the public interface.

 This additional coupling often leads to unexpected issues, where seemingly non-breaking changes can cause tests to start failing as mocks become out of date.
-It can be very frustrating and ultimately discourages developers from trying to refactor code, because it's never clear whether the error in test comes from an actual regression or due to being reliant on some implementation detail.
+It can be very frustrating and ultimately discourages developers from trying to refactor code, since it's never clear whether the error in the test comes from an actual regression or due to being reliant on some implementation detail.

 Unit testing stateful code can be even more tricky because it may not be possible to observe mutations through the publicly exposed interface.
 To work around this, you would normally inject spies, which is a type of mocked behavior that records when a function is called, helping you ensure that the unit uses its dependencies correctly.